Dr Euan Bennet

 Current projects include:

-- Eventing: building horse-, rider-, and event-level models to understand risk factors leading to horse and rider fatalities
+- Eventing - building horse-, rider-, event-, and fence-level models to understand risk factors leading to horse and rider fatalities.

-- General: analysing the impact of weather conditions (temperature and humidity) as a significant contributing factor to metabolic problems.
+- General - analysing the impact of weather conditions (temperature and humidity) as a significant contributing factor to metabolic problems across racing and equestrian events.

-I teach part of the module “Scientific Methods and Statistics 4” within the BSc Honours Veterinary Bioscience degree.
+I teach the statistics part of the module “Professional Skills 4” within the BSc Honours Veterinary Bioscience degree.